onaclov2000/webdvr/README.md

 The main difference here is that I set the eth0 to static and gave it a link local address, perhaps another address might work, but this worked and I'm sticking with it.

 Give it a reboot to be sure it works right.
+If you have the command line tools installed below

+    hdhomerun_config discover

+Should result in a IP address in the 169 range for the first octet.

+Finally

+    ping www.google.com

+Should work!

 How it works
 =============